Our work in the IPA

 Who we are and what we do

-The IPA and Humanitarian Organisation and Migrants and Refugees committees were established in 2018 through the vision of the IPA President Virginia Ungar.
+The IPA in the Humanitarian Field and Migrants and Refugees committees were established in 2018 through the vision of the IPA President Virginia Ungar.

 To maximise and further disseminate the inspiring work being carried out by our members and candidates across the globe, we have now established the website, “Open Door Review of the Humanitarian Field”.
 This site is based on the initiative of Professor Marianne Leuzinger Bohleber’s highly regarded “Open Door Review of Outcome and Process Studies in Psychoanalysis”.